ClouDesire/docusaurus/docs/billing.md

 The Cloudesire platform has first-class support for **Stripe** payment gateway.

-A platform administrator decide which methods of payments are globally available:
+Platform administrators decide which methods of payments are globally available:

 * Credit Cards (cards data is handled by Stripe)
 * SEPA direct debit (via Stripe)